dustcraft/Non-Mydriatic_Fundus_Images_Enhancement/README.md

 ## Dependencies
 This repository is the integration of our pipeline algorithms, and it also contains some standalone third-party software which we have used.
 However, these codes rely on some extra libraries.

-A. Python part
+A. Python part<br>
 The Python codes use several python modules, but some of them are not the default packages (or the standard libraries) of Python.
-So, please install the following required python modules:
+So, please install the following required python modules:<br>

 ## How to Use